davevanveen/davevanveen.github.io/_projects/books.md

 	<tr>
 		<th> <br> <img style="float: left;" src="/assets/img/2205_books/rumi.jpg" width="100" height="100"> </th>
 		<th> <a href="https://www.goodreads.com/book/show/304079.The_Essential_Rumi?ac=1&from_search=true&qid=1ZJiZV9iyY&rank=1">The Essential Rumi</a> <br> by Rumi </th>
 		<th> Lyrical translations of the 13th-century Sufi Mystic.
 Rumi's abstract metaphors originate from an entirely different time and culture.
-Sometimes I sift through to find profound insight; sometimes I humbly miss the point&mdash;or come to accept that perhaps there isn't one. </th>
+Sometimes I sift through to find profound insight; other times I humbly miss the point&mdash;or come to accept that perhaps there isn't one. </th>
 	</tr>
 </table>